 Paying for Phoenix Home Care

-One of the biggest questions we receive is, “What are my payment options for home care?”
-At Nightingale Homecare, we know that figuring out how to pay for senior care services, whether in a care facility or at home, can be complicated, and we are here to help walk you through the process so you can help provide the quality care your loved one needs.
+One of the biggest questions we receive is, “What are my payment options for home care?”.
+As a leading Phoenix home care agency, Nightingale Homecare knows that figuring out how to pay for senior care services, whether in a care facility or at home, can be complicated, and we are here to help walk you through the process so you can help provide the quality care your loved one needs.
 There are several ways in which you and your family can pay for home care services, including:

 - Private Pay: Most often, clients pay for non-medical home care services directly using savings, retirement or pension funds, family assistance, etc.